Sources of Aid

 The Federal Direct Stafford Loan Program offers both subsidized and unsubsidized student loans.
 Students qualifying as needy through application of the Federal Methodology pay no interest on their loans while enrolled in school at least half-time; during the in-school period, the interest is paid by the government.
 If a student does not qualify for the interest subsidy, he or she is required to pay interest during his or her enrollment period.
 No loan principal must be repaid during the in-school period regardless of the eligibility for the interest subsidy.
 Borrowers of both subsidized and unsubsidized loans do not begin to repay their loan principals until six months after they graduate, drop below half-time, or withdraw from school.

-The interest rate on subsidized Direct Stafford loans disbursed between July 1, 2012 through June 30, 2013 are fixed at 3.4%; interest on unsubsidized Stafford loans is fixed at 6.8%.
+The interest rate on both subsidized and unsubsidized Direct Stafford loans disbursed after July 1, 2013 are fixed at 6.8%.
 Subsidized Stafford loans are available depending on student eligibility and are limited to $3,500 for first year students, $4,500 for second year students, and $5,500 for third and fourth year students.
 An additional unsubsidized Stafford of $2,000 is available each year.
 The actual loan amount possible is contingent upon the length of the period of enrollment (one semester or two) and the student's enrollment status.
-At the time the loan is made, the borrower is charged an origination fee of up to 0.5 % of the loan principal.
+At the time the loan is made, the borrower is charged an origination fee of 1.051 % of the loan principal.

 Federal Direct PLUS Program